Nyaya: Determinate and indeterminate perception

 The Naiyyayika maintains two modes or stages in perception.
 The first is called nirvikalpa (indeterminate), when one just perceives an object without being able to know its features, and the second savikalpa (determinate), when one is able to clearly know an object.
 All laukika and alaukika pratyakshas are savikalpa, but it is necessarily preceded by an earlier stage when it is indeterminate.
 Vātsāyana says that if an object is perceived with its name we have determinate perception but if it is perceived without a name, we have indeterminate perception.
 Jayanta Bhatta says that indeterminate perception apprehends substance, qualities and actions and universals as separate and indistinct, without any association with any names, whereas determinate perception apprehends them all together with a name.
 There is yet another stage called Pratyabhijñā, when one is able to re-recognise something on the basis of memory.

 Anumāna (inference)

-Anumāna (inference) is one of the most important contributions of the Nyaya.
-It can be of two types: inference for oneself (Svarthanumana, where one does not need any formal procedure, and at the most the last three of their 5 steps), and inference for others (Parathanumana, which requires a systematic methodology of 5 steps).
+Anumāna (inference) is one of the most important contributions of the Nyāya.
+It can be of two types: inference for oneself (Svarthanumana, where one does not need any formal procedure, and at the most the last three of their 5 steps), and inference for others (Pararthanumana, which requires a systematic methodology of 5 steps).
 Inference can also be classified into 3 types: Purvavat (inferring an unperceived effect from a perceived cause), Sheshavat (inferring an unperceived cause from a perceived effect) and Samanyatodrishta (when inference is not based on causation but on uniformity of co-existence).
 A detailed analysis of error is also given, explaining when anumana could be false.